Director of Science, North America

-Charles Rolsky is Scientific Advisor to Plastic Oceans International.
+Charles Rolsky is Director of Science, North America, for Plastic Oceans International.
 He conducts research at the Arizona State University (ASU) Biodesign Center for Environmental Health Engineering where he works on marine and aquatic plastic pollution, a major concern within many ecosystems and environments around the world.
 Their identification, fate and impact are only now beginning to be understood, and Charles has developed several analytical tools to help improve this further.
 He collaborates with ASU’s Fulton School of Engineering on several microplastics projects, in addition to many groups worldwide, including Plastic Oceans.
 Charles also works on using non-invasive research methods to collect species health information, including fecal samples from wild species like killer whales.
 Having this information provides significant knowledge pertaining to stress, reproduction and overall species health.

 Charles is an author of new marine microplastics research that finds “plastic waste has been documented in nearly all types of marine environments and has been found in species spanning all levels of marine food webs.”
 The report was published in the journal Environmental Science and Technology on June 6, 2019: The vertical distribution and biological transport of marine microplastics across the epipelagic and mesopelagic water column.